Umrain Mahfooz Rahmani: Roles and contributions

 After completing his studies, Rahmani began teaching the Qur'an and has remained engaged with Qur'anic exegesis for several years, a work that continues to the present.
 Known for his clarity of expression, Rahmani is an articulate speaker and writer, often praised for his straightforward oratory style, reminiscent of his mentor Wali Rahmani.

 In 2008, he became affiliated with the All India Muslim Personal Law Board.
 He was elected as a full member in 2013 and subsequently as the board’s secretary in 2016.
 In 2017, he was appointed as the All-India Joint Convener of the Social Reform Committee of the Board, a position from which he led regional outreach and reform campaigns.
 In 2023, he was also appointed as one of the regional secretaries for the AIMPLB's national campaign to promote inheritance rights for Muslim women.

 In addition to his role within the AIMPLB, Rahmani also serves as the president of Idara-e-Saut-ul-Islam, a Malegaon-based religious and educational institution engaged in community outreach and reform activities.

 He served for a brief period as the rector (mohtamim) of Ma'had-e-Millat, Malegaon, beginning in 2022.
 During his tenure, he was involved in administrative oversight, contributed to the development of the seminary’s Islamic studies curriculum—up to the tenth grade—and facilitated the establishment of new academic departments.
 He also taught texts such as Sunan Ibn Mājah at Jamiat al-Talim al-Banat and occasionally delivered lessons at Ma'had-e-Millat, before stepping down due to other responsibilities.

 He is also the patron of Markaz Tahaffuz-e-Islam Hind, a religious platform focused on Islamic education and constitutional awareness.

 He was also the founder and convener of the Dastoor-e-Hind Bachao Committee, which led mass protests and public awareness campaigns in Malegaon during the nationwide movement against the Citizenship (Amendment) Act (CAA) and the proposed National Register of Citizens (NRC).

-To support educational awareness and reform, Rahmani launched the Urdu monthly magazine Gulshan, which focuses on Islamic thought and social reform.
-He has also authored several Urdu books on Sufism, Islamic preaching, and contemporary challenges, including Tasawwuf ki Ahmiyat, Fun-e-Khitabat, and Diyaar-e-Murshid Mein Chand Din.